unicef/publicgoods-toolkit/adoptability.md

 as possible.
 For example, don't ask "Can the system export its data?"
 The answer will almost always be "Yes!"
-Instead, ask something like "Can the system export all of its data in standard format FOO such that it can be imported by <some competing program> without any information being lost or miscategorized?", where "FOO" is the name of some actual format, and you've identified the particular competing program.
+Instead, ask something like "Can the system export all of its data in standard format FOO such that it can be imported by Some Competing Program without any information being lost or miscategorized?", where "FOO" is the name of some actual format, and you've identified the particular competing program.
 Then you'll likely get a more nuanced and complicated